Oxford Pakistan Programme

 OPP Graduate Studentships

-Decisions for the award of studentships will be based on both academic excellence and financial need.
-Preference will be given to applicants whose graduate course and / or research is of direct relevance and benefit to Pakistan or the British Pakistani community.
-Successful applicants will need to be in residence for the academic year 2023-24 and should be prepared to volunteer some of their time to support the activities of the OPP during Hilary and Trinity Terms.
+Awards will be granted based on academic excellence and financial need, with preference given to applicants whose research or graduate studies have direct relevance and benefit to Pakistan or the British Pakistani community.
+Successful candidates must be in residence for the 2024-25 academic year and will be expected to volunteer some time to support OPP activities during Hilary and Trinity Terms.

 The Sheikh Family Studentships